mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What happens if your PLL locks too fast or too slow?

 # Power Electronics
+- What are some ways to increase/decrease voltage?
+What about for a power rail?
+- What's the difference between a buck converter vs LDO?

 ## Buck Converters
+Buck converter routing is in PCB Design/Layout section.

+- How does a buck converter work?
+- Explain synchronous rectification.
+What are its pros/cons?
+- If the diode is replaced with an ideal diode, how does it impact performance?
+- Design a circuit to properly drive a high-side NFET.
+- How to measure output voltage?
+- What is a feed-forward capacitor?
+- What limits the switching frequency on the upper and lower ends?
+- Why are buck converteres more efficient?
+- What determines the output voltage?
+- How to calculate duty cycle?
+- What's the difference between discontinuous and continuous operation?
+- NFET vs PFET for high-side FET?
+What are pros and cons?

+### Efficiency and Ripple
+- How to size inductors/capacitors to meet ripple spec?
+- Component-by-component analysis on efficiency and ripple impact.
+- What are some ways to increase efficiency?
+- What are some ways to decrease ripple?
+- How does switching frequency impact frequency/ripple?

+### PFM Operation
+- What can you do to increase efficiency at light loads?
+- What's PFM?
+- What's the difference between PFM and PWM?

+### Controls/Stability
+- How do inductor/capacitor values impact stability?
+- Explain different control schemes.
+- What is slope compensation and when is it needed?

+### Multiphase Buck Converters
+- What is a multiphase buck converter?
+- How do they work and what challenges are presented?
+- When should they be used?
+- How do they increase output current?

 ## Boost Converters

+- How does a boost converter work?

 ## LDOs

+- What does LDO stand for?
+- How does an LDO work?

+## Charge Pumps

+- How does a charge pump work?
+- Draw a circuit for a charge pump.
+- What are they used for?

 ## Batteries

 ## Inductive Loads (Motors/Solenoids)

+- Design a circuit to drive an inductive load from a microcontroller GPIO.
+- What sort of protection circuitry do you need?
+- Tradeoffs between different drive circuits: relay, MOSFET, BJT, etc.

 # PCB Design/Layout